tom-howard/com2009/docs/course/assignment2/getting-started.md

 !!! warning
     Failure to do this (and do it properly) could result in you receiving **0 marks** for the assignment tasks!

+At some point within the first few weeks of the course a `hello.md` file will be pushed to your repo (by Tom) to confirm that it has been registered correctly.

 ### Initialising Your Team's ROS Package (Locally)

 Nominate **only one member of your team** to do this bit too.